knbz/security-advisor/setup.md

 {:tip: .tip}
 {:download: .download}

-# Setting up {{site.data.keyword.security-advisor_short}}
+# Taking advantage of pre-integrated services
 {: #setup}

-With {{site.data.keyword.security-advisor_long}}, you can continuously monitor your apps for security risks and threats.
-When vulnerabilities are found, you are alerted via the service dashboard.
+{{site.data.keyword.security-advisor_short}} comes with several pre-populated cards that can help you to monitor for security risks and threats.
-{:shortdesc}
+{: shortdesc}

+The following services {{site.data.keyword.security-advisor_short}} automatically creates a card for:

+* {{site.data.keyword.registrylong_notm}}
+* {{site.data.keyword.cloudcerts_long_notm}}

+Although you do not have to do anything to create the connection between {{site.data.keyword.security-advisor_short}} and the services, you must have instances of the services configured.

 ## Monitoring vulnerabilities in container images
 {: #setup_images}

-A Docker image is the base of every container that you create.
-The image might contain your app, its configuration, and any dependencies that are required.
-An image is typically stored in a registry.
-By using {{site.data.keyword.registryshort_notm}}, you have access to Vulnerability Advisor, which continuously scans your images for potential security issues.
+With {{site.data.keyword.registryshort_notm}}, you have access to Vulnerability Advisor, which continuously scans the images in your {{site.data.keyword.registryshort_notm}} instance for potential security issues.
 If issues are found, you are alerted and can view a comprehensive report in your {{site.data.keyword.security-advisor_short}} dashboard.
 {:shortdesc}

 Learn more about [{{site.data.keyword.registryshort_notm}}](/docs/services/Registry/index.html#index).